a-r-t/SER-225-Game-Platformer/docs/MapEditor/map-editor.md

 ```

 The last thing you have to do is open the Map Editor and in the drop down select your new map.
 The Map Editor will create a new
 blank map file for it.
-From there, you can change the map dimensions as desired and start designing the map!
+From there, you can change the map dimensions as desired (it will start at a width and height of (0,0), so
+you have to change them to actually add tiles) and start designing the map!